Dávid Gróf: Ferencváros

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

 Debrecen and Levadiakos

 On 4 September 2020, he was transferred to the Debrecen on loan.
 He became a player of the On 4September 2020, he was transferred to the Debrecen on loan.
 He became a player of the Debrecen team from July 1, 2021, the club exercised the option after the end of the one-year loan contract.

 On 31 January 2023, Gróf became a new Levadiakos player.

 Personal life

 Gróf was born in Budapest.
 His father Attila also played professionally as a goalkeeper, for Vasas Budapest, Újpesti Dózsa, Videoton.

 Gróf was convicted of a drink driving offence and banned from driving for two years.
 He was charged with another drink driving offence in April 2009.

-Married to Klaudia Gróf-Komsa on 3 August 2017.
+He is married to Klaudia Gróf-Komsa on 3 August 2017.
 She is a Hungarian handball player.